jonas-pietzsch/golumbus/README.md

 ## Ideas?
 Fixes?

 Have a look at [Golumbus' GitHub repository](http://github.com/JonasPriest/golumbus), please.
+You are happy to make forks, pull-requests or issues.
+Especially regarding the `cd` problem on a scripts parent process I appreciate your comments and bridges for the command line of your choice.
 Leave your scurvy at home, sailor.